chir263/center-cms/help/markdown/introduction.md

-# Introduction
+## About Virtual Labs

 Welcome to Virtual Labs, an initiative by the Ministry of Human Resource Development (MHRD), Government of India, aimed at revolutionizing ICT-based education.
-Virtual Labs is a cutting-edge project that allows you to access and perform remote experiments from anywhere, anytime, using the power of technology.

-## About Virtual Labs

 Virtual Labs is a consortium activity of twelve participating institutes, with IIT Delhi as the coordinating institute.
 It is a paradigm shift in education, leveraging the potential of Information and Communication Technology (ICT).
 Through Virtual Labs, the project aims to provide a unique learning experience by enabling remote experimentation for the first time.

 ## The Power of Remote Experimentation